BIKES FOR NEEDY KIDS

 Prince of Peace Lutheran Church

-This bike donation program that Wayne started back in 1999 continues its tradition to reflect the true spirit of Christmas.
+This bike donation program that Wayne started back in 1999 continues its tradition to reflect the true spirit of the Holidays.